-5 examples of effective ecommerce checkout processes from top retail brands
+5 examples of effective ecommerce checkout processes

 Nowadays in ecommerce, consumer expectations require brands to give customers a smooth route to purchase and good user experience on their websites.
 Streamlining the checkout process is key for achieving more conversions – reducing the friction and number of clicks – but brands also must give customers the right information about their orders, whilst using persuasion tactics to maximise AOV (average order value), like personalisation.